jobro13/LuaServer-GameKit/DataBaseDocumentation.md

 Lua Database Documentation
 ==========================

+Warning: flat type database.
+If you hate this, close your eyes.

 Omg.
 Why.
 Because Lua, that's why.
 No, it won't be the fastest.
 I don't know.
 Maybe this is just to prove what Lua is capable of.